haowang1992/haowang1992.github.io/_pages/about.md

   - /about.html
 ---

 I am going to work as an Engineer in Huawei.
-I obtained PhD degree at Xidian University in 2021, co-supervised by Pro.
+I obtained Ph.D degree at Xidian University in 2021, co-supervised by Pro.
 Wei Liu and Prof. [Cheng Deng](http://see.xidian.edu.cn/faculty/chdeng/) at [Xidian University](http://www.xidian.edu.cn/).
-Before that I obtained my B.S. degree from [Hangzhou Dianzi University](http://www.hdu.edu.cn/) in 2015.
+Before that I obtained my B.S. degree from Hangzhou Dianzi University in 2015.

 Email: hwang_xidian AT 163.com
 Lastest Update: 22 June, 2021

 News